Quantcast

 For instance, some couples may think they're arguing about having children, when in actuality the husband or wife is actually hesitant or unsure about having children because their parents neglected them, or because of something that happened to them when they were a child.
 An argument that appears to be about finances or saving money could really be the residue from someone who is afraid of being broke because they experienced poverty and had to struggle most of their life, or they were never taught how to successfully manage their finances.

-I remember early on when Eric and I used to have disagreements and major blow-outs.
+I remember early on when Eric and I used to have disagreements and major blowouts.
 He thought abruptly leaving the house during an argument was totally acceptable.
-For him, it was a great way great way to manage his anger and refrain from saying something really hurtful ...so he thought.
+For him, it was a great way to manage his anger and refrain from saying something really hurtful ...so he thought.
 While his intentions appeared to be pure and logical, he didn't understand how it stirred up feelings of abandonment and actually showcased his lack of ability to control his anger.
 Hence, once we got to know each other more through counseling, he vowed to never do that again.
-Even now, when we have a disagreement, he may take some time alone and go to another room, but no longer will he just up and leave me.

 Also, I used to get so mad if he didn't do something that he said he was going to do…no matter how big or small the task.
 However, through self-reflection and counseling as well, I realized that was really a trigger for me because my biological father (who was never a part of my life) would always do the same thing.
 It was as if my "dad" would make promises just to break them and in turn, break my heart.
-Hence, when Eric would do it, I often lashed out on him without even knowing the true root of my frustration.
+Hence, when Eric would do it, I often lashed out at him without even knowing the true root of my frustration.
 Now, I'm much more cognizant of it and try to be more mindful of how I react towards him.

 By acknowledging things like this and being self-aware, you're better able to identify and manage certain triggers that you may not have been aware of previously.
 You're less likely to "major in the minor" because you're no longer allowing small things to turn into big arguments…which in turn, can result in a more peaceful, healthier, and happier marriage.